zajitschek/metaanalysis/chapters/chapter3.md

 Using a subset of data (we decided to only go for fish) from a recent meta-analysis that investigated the relationship of dietary intervention on sperm traits across the animal kingdom (MacCartney et al. 2018), we will go through the steps explained previously.

 We are using the fish data that Erin had already collected - i.e. all relevant data have already been either extracted from the figures, or calculated from inferential statistics.
-This means we have a detailed datasheet available that contains a lot of information, but most importantly sample sizes,means and variances for control and treatment groups, for quite a range of different sperm traits.
+This means we have a detailed datasheet available that contains a lot of information, but most importantly sample sizes, means and variances for control and treatment groups, for quite a range of different sperm traits.
+We have prepared this in such a way that we can use this to start from calculating effect sizes.

 ​

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/computertaskicon.svg?raw=true)
-We downloaded the two deposited data files from osf.io and created a file that we will use here:
+We downloaded the two deposited data files from osf.io and created a file that we will use here ([click here](https://github.com/SusZaj/metaanalysis/blob/master/binder/data/Macartney2019_processed_fish.csv) to see / download the source .csv from github).
+Alternatively, run the code block - but that may look a little messy, especially if you are not used to investigating the data structure of files in R yet

 <codeblock id="fish_1">
 Most of the variables will be self explanatory.
 Some aren't.
 We describe the ones that are important for our analysis below in more detail.